RednibCoding/G3TB-PngPacker/README.md

 ![](readme/screenshot_03.png)

+- drag&drop the `i` file out of the jar archive
-- drag&drop the `i` file onto the G3TB-PngPacker executable
+- and then drag&drop the `i` file onto the G3TB-PngPacker executable

 ![](readme/screenshot_04.png)